aguivari/msc_oop1_project1/README.md

 ## Project File & Directory Structure:
 ```
 +Project
 +--AuxClasses/                  ->> Auxiliary Classes used by the applications
 +--BaseClasses/                 ->> Base Classes used by the applications
 +--Enums/                       ->> Base Eunumerations used by the applications
 +--Interfaces/                  ->> Interfaces used by the applications
 +--Records/                     ->> Records used by the applications
 +--files/                       ->> binary files used to testing objects read & write to/from disk
 +--HealthCollector.java         ->> Main application
++--HealthCollector.properties   ->> Localisation File for English
++--HealthCollector_pt.properties->> Localisation File for Brazilian Portuguese
 +--Makefile                     ->> Makefile for easy handling of compilation & clean up
 +--mirrorgit.sh                 ->> script to mirror personal & TUS git repos
 \--README.md                    ->> This file
 ```

 #### This project will me regularly mirrored between this personal GIT repo and the repo provided by TUS